benfjohnson/developer-dot/avatax/errors/ValidationException.md

     {
       "code": "ValidationException",
       "number": 32,
+      "message": "Validation Error.",
-      "message": "The data you supplied in the '-0-' could not be successfully parsed.", "description": "This error code is a summary of many other exception codes.", "faultCode": "Client",
+      "description": "The data you supplied in the '-0-' could not be successfully parsed.", "faultCode": "Client",
       "helpLink": "http://developer.avalara.com/avatax/errors/ValidationException",
       "severity": "Exception"